EFTEC/CliOne/README.md

 ## Compatibility

-* It must supports all moderns interface that are compatibles with Virtual Terminal.
+* It must support all moderns interface that are compatibles with Virtual Terminal.
-* Since Windows TH2 (v1511, 2015), cmd.exe and powershell.exe has supports or VT but it must be enabled.
+* Since Windows TH2 (v1511, 2015), cmd.exe and powershell.exe has supports or VT, but it must be enabled.
   * REG ADD HKCU\CONSOLE /f /v VirtualTerminalLevel /t REG_DWORD /d 1
 * Since Windows 10 Anniversary Edition (v1607, 2016), cmd.exe and powershell.exe has default supports of VT (AFAIK)
 * Windows 2019 (LTS, 2018) supports this library by default.